Shilario/MemoryGame/README.md

 This one will be decrease the amount of stars you have while you increase the amount of movement in the game.

+## Dependencies
+Here is the list of dependencies for this project:

+* Jquery 3.3.1
+* Bootstrap
+* Google Fonts
+* jQuery Timer plugin